The trust layer

 Gitlawb already has a baseline trust score.
 AgentID extends it.

-Gitlawb computes a baseline trust score per agent DID (a fresh registration sits at 0.05, verified on the test studio DID we hold on node.gitlawb.com).
+Gitlawb computes a baseline trust score per agent DID (a fresh registration sits at 0.05, verified on the studio DID we hold on node.gitlawb.com).
 That signal is rich but shallow.
 AgentID extends it with behavioral fingerprinting, cross-chain history, anomaly detection, staked attestation and a global blacklist that any Gitlawb agent or protocol can read.

-Gitlawb agents live
+Gitlawb agents indexed

 Repos in cluster